ArtifexSoftware/MuPDF.NET/docs/api/outline.rst

    .. method:: Destination

    .. attribute:: Down

       The next outline item on the next level down.
-Is *null* if the item has no children.
+Is *Null* if the item has no children.

       :type: :ref:`Outline`

    .. attribute:: Next

       The next outline item at the same level as this item.
-Is *null* if this is the last one in its level.
+Is *Null* if this is the last one in its level.

       :type: `Outline`